LLNL/Abmarl/docs/src/gridworld.rst

 Multi Grid Observer
 ```````````````````

-Similar to the :ref:`SingleGridObserver <api_gridworld_observer_single>`,
+Similar to the :ref:`SingleGridObserver <api_gridworld_observer_position_centered>`,
-the :ref:`MultiGridObserver <api_gridworld_observer_multi>` observes the grid from
+the :ref:`MultiGridObserver <api_gridworld_observer_position_centered_stacked>`
-the observing agent's perspective.
-It displays a separate matrix for every `encoding`.
+observes the grid from the observing agent's perspective.
+It displays a separate
-Each matrix shows the relative positions of the agents and the number of those agents
+matrix for every `encoding`.
+Each matrix shows the relative positions of the agents
-that occupy each cell.
-Out of bounds indicators (-1) and masked cells (-2) are present
+and the number of those agents that occupy each cell.
+Out of bounds indicators (-1)
-in every matrix.
-For example, the above setup would show an observation like so:
+and masked cells (-2) are present in every matrix.
+For example, the above setup
+would show an observation like so:

 .. figure:: .images/gridworld_observation.png
    :width: 50 %